analogdevicesinc/energy-ade-registers/ade9178/readme.md

 ### Building, Running, and Debugging Examples

+- `CMakeLists.txt` for the example project is present in the [projects](examples/projects/) folder.
+- A VS Code workspace for the project is present in the [projects/vscode/max32670](examples/projects/vscode/max32670/) folder.
-- See the [build readme](https://github.com/analogdevicesinc/energy-board-support/blob/main/max/eval_ade9178/readme.md) for instructions on building, running, and debugging the example.
+- See the [board support readme](https://github.com/analogdevicesinc/energy-board-support/blob/main/max/eval_ade9178/readme.md) for instructions on building, running, and debugging the example.

 - After successfully building the example, refer to the "Programming the Firmware onto the Board" section in the same README to flash the generated hex file onto the board.
 Once flashing is complete, you should see output messages on the terminal.

 ### Board Support Functions

-The following functions from [board_support repo](https://github.com/analogdevicesinc/energy-board-support/tree/main/generic/include) are used in this example.
+The following functions from the [board_support repo](https://github.com/analogdevicesinc/energy-board-support/tree/main/generic/include) are used in this example.
 If you are porting to a different platform, you must implement these functions:

 - `EvbInit`
 - `EvbInitMessageBuffer`